INSIDE: Make a DIY Moby wrap for pennies with our no-sew instructions. Babywearing is an easy way to give infants the

 A baby (preferably your own)

-The rest of this tutorial will be used to demonstrate how to put wear a Moby Wrap and carry your baby safely.
+The rest of this tutorial will be used to demonstrate how to wear a DIY Moby Wrap and carry your baby safely.

 First, find the middle of the wrap.
 You can sew a small piece of ribbon in the middle of the wrap to make finding the middle easier – but that is not necessary.
 You can also fold it in half and easily find the center.

 Next, using one hand, hold one side of the wrap behind you.
-Take the other side and cross it over your shoulder, and through the waist, like in the photo above.
-The back straps will end up creating an “X” on your back (so keep that in mind when putting it on.
+Take the other side and cross it over your shoulder and through the waist, as in the photo above.
+The back straps will end up creating an “X” on your back (so keep that in mind when putting it on).

 This is what it will look like from the back at this point.
-Leaving a little slack for baby to fit in, but not too much slack.
+Leave a little slack for baby to fit in, but not too much slack.
 Just an even tension.

 Next, you will take the two front pieces and cross them, as shown above.